hopsoft/han/readme.md

         },
         formats: [ "json" ],
         params: {
-          name: "New Name",
-          team: "New Team"
-        }
+          name: "Han Solo", // value to update to [optional]
+          team: "Rebel Alliance" // value to update to [optional] }
       },
       {